mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 ---
-title: Generator aspect
+title: Generator Aspect
 tags:
 - aspect
 alias: generator_aspect
 ---

-# Generator aspect
+# Generator Aspect

 > Generator is a part of language specification that defines the denotational semantics for the concepts in the language.
 >